google-research/multinerf/README.md

 -   height, width

 Many of our dataset loaders also set other useful attributes, but these are the critical ones for generating rays.
+You can see how they are used (along with a batch of pixel coordinates) to create rays in [`camera_utils.pixels_to_rays`](https://github.com/google-research/multinerf/blob/main/internal/camera_utils.py#L520).

 **Images**